RoguePlanetoid/Spotify-NetStandard/NUGET.md

 ## Change Log

+### Version 1.5.5

+- Fixed issue with Market and Country being used correctly

 ### Version 1.5.0

 - Added Save Shows for Current User, Get User's Saved Shows, Remove User's Saved Shows, Get an Episode, Get Multiple Episodes, Get a Show, Get Multiple Shows and Get a Show's Episodes plus PlaybackPositionRead Scope.
 Updated Get the User's Currently Playing Track, Get Information About The User's Current Playback and Search for an Item